finntonwentworth/RetroComputing-With-Clash/README.md

-## Retrocomputing with Clash exercises and work
+## Retrocomputing with Clash- Exercises and Work

-Additionally contains makefile I created for synthesizing, routing, and flashing design onto icestick, with other functionality Will be updated with further functionality
+Additionally contains Makefile I created for synthesizing, routing, and flashing design onto icestick, with other functionality

-Currently using clash-compiler [] nix flake yosys [] nextpnr []
+Will be updated with further functionality/features

-during development
+Currently using during development

+clash-compiler (nix flake) []

+yosys []

+nextpnr []